-The guide firmly puts the patient rather than the disease at the centre of management and, in line with the philosophy of the College, recognises the multi-morbidity associated with COPD.
-In this respect the chapter on "holistic care", which deals with psychosocial aspects of management morbidities including palliative care, is particularly welcome.
+The guide firmly puts the patient rather than the disease at the centre of management and, in line with the philosophy of the College, recognises the multimorbidity associated with COPD.
+In this respect, the chapter on 'holistic care', which deals with psychosocial aspects of management of morbidities, including palliative care, is particularly welcome.

-This concise publication is a welcome practical guide for trainee and experienced GP's in dealing with a condition which carries with it a high morbidity and mortality in the United Kingdom today.
+This concise publication is a welcome practical guide for trainee and experienced GPs in dealing with a condition that carries with it a high morbidity and mortality in the United Kingdom today.